-As of June 30, 2000, we had
+As of December 31, 2000, we had

-- total consolidated debt of approximately \$203.3 million, and - stockholders' equity of approximately \$601.9 million, and - a deficiency of earnings available to cover fixed charges of \$13.5 million for the six months ended June 30, 2000.
+- - total consolidated debt of approximately \$187.8 million, - -- stockholders' equity of approximately \$622.7 million, and - - a deficiency of earnings available to cover fixed charges of \$28.5 million for the nine months ended December 31, 2000.

 A variety of uncertainties and contingencies will affect our future performance, many of which are beyond our control.
-We may not generate sufficient cash flow in the future to enable us to meet our anticipated fixed charges, including our debt service requirements with respect to the \$200 million of convertible subordinated notes we sold in February 2000.
-The following table shows the aggregate amount of our principal and interest payments due in each of the five years:
+We may not generate sufficient cash flow in the future to enable us to meet our anticipated fixed charges, including our debt service requirements with respect to the our convertible subordinated notes due 2007 that we sold in February 2000. \$185 million of those notes were outstanding as of December 31, 2000.
+The following table shows, as of December 31, 2000, the aggregate amount of our interest payments due in each of the next five years listed: